Ideal as a healthy snack or breakfast on the go, this dairy free strawberry & blueberry frozen yoghurt bark will certainly hit the spot!

 - 45 g Blueberries

-- 1 tbsp Desiccated Coconut check ingredients
+- 1 tablespoon Desiccated Coconut check ingredients

 - Line a baking tray with some greaseproof paper and pour the yogurt mixture on the paper, shape into a rectangle shape with the back of a wooden spoon.

-- Slice the strawberries and arrange over the top of the yoghurt mixture, then place the blueberries on top of the mixture and sprinkle over the desiccated coconut.500 g tub Koko Coconut Yoghurt, 55 g Strawberries, 45 g Blueberries, 1 tbsp Desiccated Coconut
+- Slice the strawberries and arrange over the top of the yoghurt mixture, then place the blueberries on top of the mixture and sprinkle over the desiccated coconut.500 g tub Koko Coconut Yoghurt, 55 g Strawberries, 45 g Blueberries, 1 tablespoon Desiccated Coconut

 - Freeze until hard (between 2-4 hours dependant on yoghurt thickness).